Serving Jersey City, Freehold, Essex, Hudson, Monmouth, and all throughout New Jersey

 At a time like this, you need clear answers to your questions and honest information about the case against you.
 Our attorneys are committed to doing just that.
 We want to make sure you know your options and how we can help you fight the charges.

-If you have been charged with resisting arrest or eluding a police officer in Newark, Jersey City or the surrounding areas, please call Clark & Clark, LLC, at (844) 204-2426.
+If you have been charged with resisting arrest or eluding a police officer in Newark, Jersey City or the surrounding areas, please call Clark, Clark & Noonan, LLC., LLC, at (844) 204-2426.